GOOG PE Ratio 2026

 How do you calculate PE ratio?

 P/E ratio is calculated by dividing the stock price by earnings per share (EPS).
 Formula: P/E = Stock Price / EPS.
-For GOOG, with a current price of $319.21 and EPS of $10.80, the P/E ratio is 29.56.
+For GOOG, with a current price of $355.03, the P/E ratio can be calculated once EPS is available.
 A higher P/E means investors pay more per dollar of earnings.

 What is PEG ratio and how does it relate to PE?